 - Don’t “out” your autistic guests – many people have a lot of misunderstanding about what being autistic means and that can be hard to deal with as an autistic person.
 If we want or need to let people know we are autistic, we’ll do that.

 - Don’t put puzzle pieces on anything you are providing for autistic guests.
-The puzzle piece is deeply problematic – the imagery is linked to Autism Speaks a hate organisation in the US that believe that autism is a curse and that autistic people are second class citizens.
+The puzzle piece is deeply problematic – the imagery is linked to Autism Speaks a hate organisation in the US that believes that autism is a curse and that autistic people are second-class citizens.

 - Don’t expect your guests to hug you – this applies to all guests.
 If you are having a greeting lineup as your guests arrive, brief your bridal party to ask people “are you a hugger” before grabbing people.
 Consent is important for all people.

 - Don’t use phrases like “everyone is a little bit autistic” and don’t ask us what kind of autism we have.